-Measure A specialized transportation funding supports directly operated services that expand or extend existing transit or fill mobility gaps that would otherwise exist without these services.
+Measure A specialized transit funding supports directly operated services that expand or extend existing transit or fill mobility gaps that would otherwise exist without these services.
 RCTC awards and allocates Measure A Funding under its Specialized Transportation Program.
 RCTC invites proposals for project funding every two or three years through a competitive process.

-The Measure A program requires that projects are consistent with the Coordinated Plan 2021 Update.
+The Measure A Specialized Transit Program requires that projects are consistent with the Coordinated Plan 2021 Update.